mikouhai/Dictionary-ADT/Dictionary-ADT/README.md

 |- Files:List.H, List.cpp, Dictionary.h, DictionaryTest.cpp, Makefile, Dictionary.cpp, Order.cpp
     |-List.H is the header file that contains all the functions for List.c
     |-List.cpp is the source file that contains all the code to implements functions
+    |-Dictionary.cpp contains the functions needed to run dictionary commands
+    |-Dictionary.h is the header file for Dictionary.cpp
     |-DictionaryTest.cpp is the source file that test each function in Dictionary.cpp
     |-Order.cpp is the source file that will read the lines of an input file and insert
     |-these strings as keys into a Dictionary